 - William Rainey Harper College was founded on March 27, 1965.
-The College opened its doors to students in the fall of 1967. - The College is named after Dr. William Rainey Harper, first president of the University of Chicago and known as the father of the two-year college. - The College is governed by an elected Board of Trustees composed of seven members and a student trustee elected by the students. - The College encompasses 23 communities with an area of about 200 square miles and a population of 511,000. - The campus in Palatine has 18 buildings on a total area of 200 acres. - The tuition rate is \$40 per credit hour. - Fall enrollment is approximately 24,000 students. - Approximately 30 percent of the annual high school graduates in the district who go on to college attend Harper. - More than 350,000 different students have attended Harper since it was founded. - Approximately 83 percent of the College faculty hold postgraduate degrees. - The Harper College Learning Resources Center has 110,955 volumes, an additional 60,000 microforms and about 831 periodical titles.
+The College opened its doors to students in the fall of 1967. - The College is named after Dr. William Rainey Harper, first president of the University of Chicago and known as the father of the two-year college. - The College is governed by an elected Board of Trustees composed of seven members and a student trustee elected by the students. - The College encompasses 23 communities with an area of about 200 square miles and a population of 511,000. - The campus in Palatine has 18 buildings on a total area of 200 acres. - The tuition rate is \$42 per credit hour. - Fall enrollment is approximately 24,000 students. - Approximately 30 percent of the annual high school graduates in the district who go on to college attend Harper. - More than 450,000 different students have attended Harper since it was founded. - Approximately 94 percent of the College faculty hold postgraduate degrees. - The Harper College Learning Resources Center has 110,955 volumes, an additional 60,000 microforms and about 831 periodical titles.
 The media collection of 126,537 items consists of videotapes, films, audiotapes, slides, filmstrips and other formats.
 The library has a computerized, on-line catalog which can be accessed through strategically placed terminals on the first and second floors of the LRC.
 The Library also provides a CD Rom information network, which gives access to several subject indexes.
 Through on-line searching of a national data base, the LRC has access to academic institutions nationwide, as well as to those in Illinois. - The College operates extension centers in Barrington, Buffalo Grove, Elk Grove Village, Hoffman Estates, Palatine and Prospect Heights.
-The Northeast Center in Prospect Heights is the largest of these centers. - The College offers over 70 academic scholarships each year covering tuition and fees as well as various financial grants sponsored by individuals, organizations and companies in the area which range from \$100 to \$8,000.
+The Northeast Center in Prospect Heights is the largest of these centers. - The College offers over 70 academic scholarships each year covering tuition and fees as well as various financial grants sponsored by individuals, organizations and companies in the area which range from \$100 to \$3,000. - There are approximately 1800 personal computers and Macs at Harper College, supporting 25 administrative systems and more than 60 academic labs.
+Each academic lab uses at least one of the following operating systems: Windows 3.1, Windows '95, Windows NT, MAC/OS 7.5, DOS or UNIX.
+The current instructional software includes Microsoft Office, Eudora Pro (electronic mail) and Netscape (World Wide Web browser).
+The Harper network consists of approximately 230 miles of category five cables for the voice and network applications.
+Another 25 miles of coaxial cable is used for video distribution.
+Thirty-five miles of fiber optic cable is also used at the College.